timescale/docs/getting-started/create-cagg/create-cagg-policy.md

+---
+title: Using and setting up continuous aggregate policies
+excerpt: Set a policy to refresh your continuous aggregates automatically
+keywords: [continuous aggregates, policies]
+---

 # Using and setting up continuous aggregate policies
 You now have a continuous aggregate, but you have not updated any data or created an automatic policy.
 There are two ways to update a continuous